graycoreio/daffodil/libs/design/guides/getting-started.md

 This tutorial is designed to touch upon the very basics of the `@daffodil/design` library.
 First things first, you will need to [create a new Angular project](https://angular.io/cli) and [install the library](#installation).
 By the end of this tutorial, you will have created a basic Angular app that renders a simple `DaffHeroComponent` with a title and subtitle.

 ## Installation
-`@daffodil/design` is designed to be used with Angular: [if you have not already done so, create a new Angular project](https://angular.io/cli).
+`@daffodil/design` is designed to be used with Angular.
+If you have not already done so, [create a new Angular project](https://angular.io/cli).
 Afterwards, `@daffodil/design` can be installed using a [package manager](https://www.npmjs.com/package/@daffodil/design).

 ### npm
 ```bash